6789

 Let’s take a look at Google trends:

-bitcoin halving 2020
+Google trends about bitcoin halving

-You can buy Bitcoin directly from an exchange, like Paybis, or speculate on the price of the cryptocurrency using derivatives.
-The latest is an advanced trading method reserved for very experienced traders.
+The latter is an advanced trading method reserved for very experienced traders.
 It’s quite similar to gambling, as you only use your money to speculate whether the coin’s price will increase or decrease.

-That being said, if there was ever a low-risk investment opportunity, it has always been close to the halving.
+That said, if there was ever a low-risk investment opportunity, it has always been close to the halving.
 That is shortly before (1-4 months), and up to a year after the event occurs.

 As such, it might be a good idea to buy your coins right now and hold onto them for a longer timeframe.
 It is also a great opportunity to buy Bitcoin at a low price and sell at the top, increasing your position over a longer timeframe.